 Excessive Discharge of Urine: Natural Remedies, Historical Insights, and Modern Solutions

 Excessive discharge of urine affects millions worldwide and often links to diabetes mellitus or diabetes insipidus.
 While modern medicine offers effective treatments, historical remedies from the 19th century reveal fascinating approaches to managing this condition.
+Whether referred to in historical texts as excessive discharge of urine or as known today as frequent urination, managing this symptom is key to improving the quality of life.
 This guide blends traditional methods with modern knowledge to provide practical insights and solutions.

 What Causes Excessive Discharge of Urine in Diabetes?